It’s Crazy How Much the e-Waste Problem is Piling Up!

 Why Is Our Electronic Waste a Problem Child Around the World?

 Another ugly truth of the e-waste industry is that much of the e-waste produced in developed countries gets shipped off to be dumped in developing countries.
 In these developing countries, the e-waste is sifted through by individuals, often children, looking for any saleable materials.
 These people face the same contamination issues from the chemicals.
 However, due to the less developed environment, they have fewer options to circumvent the issue and fewer resources to correct the damage.

-In order to combat this reprehensible behavior, the IT recycling industry has several organizations that fight to ensure all e-waste is handled in a socially and environmentally responsible manner.
+In order to combat this horrific issue, the IT recycling industry has several organizations that fight to ensure all e-waste is handled in a socially and environmentally responsible manner.
 Industry standards set by Responsible Recycling or R2 help to guide IT recycling companies to the best routes and methods of handling the e-waste as well as require transparency certified companies’ recycling processes.

 IT assets and electronics are here to stay.
 We depend on our computers, cell phones, televisions, networks, etc. to provide us with modern lifestyles.
 That also means that e-waste is here to stay as well.
 It’s up to each and every company and individual to do what we can to minimize the negative impact of our modern conveniences.
 Rocycle can help with all your IT asset and electronic recycling needs.
 Contact Rocycle today!